The Monkees Season 1 Quotes

 Peter: Gee, it seems more like four weeks.

-Peter: How do we get into the dining room?
+Peter: How do we get into the adjoining room?

 Micky: Very quietly.

-Micky: Stand up, Davy, and show them how tall you are.
+Micky: Stand up, Davy, and show him how tall you are.

 Davy: I am standing up.

 Mike: Well, uh, it’s a little gloomy, but, uh… we could probably work wonders with just a few geraniums.

 Micky: Uh huh.
 You decorate; I’m leaving.

 Ralph: A long time ago, you returned a wallet to Mr. Cunningham containing six hundred dollars.
 He always appreciated that.

 Micky: Ah, ’cause it showed our honesty.